Board of Directors

 Troy has been a board member since 2021.

-Denise joined the board in 2022.
+Sheila joined the board in 2023.

 Susan Vallon has operated her own interior-design business in Washington since 1976.
 She has designed hundreds of residences, as well as the headquarters of the National Pharmaceutical Council, the Edmond J. Safra Family Lodge at the National Institutes of Health, and numerous law offices.